Traditionally Modern Food

 • Pour green chilli water and cook for a minute

-• Simmer the stove to the lowest flame and add remaining coconut milk and add extra water if required
+• Simmer the stove to the lowest flame and add the remaining coconut milk and add extra water if required

 • Cook for a minute and switch off